cloud-bulldozer/airflow-kubernetes/dags/openshift_nightlies/docs/variables.md

 ## Task Variables

 Task Variables are variables used in a specific instance of a task.
-As mentioned [here](#how-does-it-work), release-specific configuration of tasks should go in the `releases` directory and follow the variable hierarchy.
+As mentioned [here](#how-does-it-work), unique, often-used configuration of tasks should go in the `config` directory and follow the variable hierarchy.

 To avoid ambiguity in task configurations, task writers should add all possible variables to the `defaults.json` file **or** other documentation method that defines all of the variables (i.e. `defaults.md`)

 Task writers are *required* to add a `defaults.json` file to their task with functional defaults.
 If there are no universal defaults, then the writer should add the configurations for all current releases that work with their task in the appropriate place and create a `defaults.json` file that is an empty json object `{}`.

 KISS still applies here.
 If a task needs no variables, then do none of this!
-If a task works on all releases with no specific configurations, don't create any configs inside the `releases` folder!
+If a task works on all releases with no specific configurations, don't create any configs inside the `config` folder!